evrowe/er-3/entries/omg-lazorz.md

 excerpt: This is a test post
 created: 8/16/2014
 createdTime: 10:28am
-upated:
+updated:
 updatedTime:
-tags: testing, journal, lazorz
+tags: ['testing', 'journal', 'lazorz']
 ---

 # Here There be Lazorz